 The Impact of Stress

-Sometimes an increase or decrease in appetite is due to the stress of living with MS. People living with MS are more than twice as likely to experience a major depressive disorder than the rest of the population, and anxiety and insomnia are often present.
+Sometimes MS and appetite loss or increase is due to the stress of living with MS. People living with MS are more than twice as likely to experience a major depressive disorder than the rest of the population, and anxiety and insomnia are often present.
 Eating to relieve anxiety and depression is common.
-If limited energy, mobility and lack of sleep occur, you may eat to “feel better” or relieve boredom.
+If limited energy, mobility and lack of sleep occur, you may eat to feel better or relieve boredom.
 Meanwhile, some people lose interest in food when struggling with anxiety and depression.

-If you believe that changes in your appetite are due to changes in your mood; seek professional help.
-Anti-depressant and/or anti-anxiety medications may be needed.
-Counselling may be beneficial.
+If you believe that MS and appetite loss or increase are due to changes in your mood; seek professional help.
+Anti-depressant or anti-anxiety medications may be needed.
+Counseling may be beneficial.
 Learn how to manage stress and meditate, and seek spiritual guidance if you belong to a faith community.